sseemayer/Py2D/README.md

 * Logo.Logo - A bouncing Py2D logo made of vectors.
 Neat!
 * Draw.Draw - Draw polygons using the mouse
 * Math.Boolean - Demonstrate boolean operations on polygons
+* Math.Offset - Demonstrate polygon offsetting (also known as polygon buffering)

 If you get lost, press F1 in the example runner to display a help text.
 And remember to use the source, Luke!